-Brother Bob: Well, that’s a nice question.
-There are many people who are wondering what’s going to happen to them after they die and there’s an endless number of answers that religions of this world are very willing to provide.
-Before we can know really what happens to a person after death, it’s essential to know that a person is actually composed of three parts mentioned here in the book of 1 Thessalonians chapter 5, beginning in verse 23:
+Brother Bob: Well, that’s a nice question because especially right now as so many are losing the COVID battle leaving behind grieving loved ones.
+There are many people who are wondering well, what happens after death and, you know, there’s an endless number of answers that many religions of this world are very willing to provide.
+But, before we really know what happens to a person when he dies, dear friends, it’s essential to know that a person actually is composed of three parts.
+And what are these three parts, and what happens to each individual part when we die?
+Well, that’s where we begin.
+The answer to that first question is recorded here in I Thessalonians chapter 5:23 wherein it says this:

 Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.